{ cart.item_count }

 Is there a ‘but...’?

 There is (isn’t there always?).
 Kegel exercise is a way to strengthen your pelvic floor muscles, especially if you're starting with a weak pelvic floor.
-But some people’s pelvic floor muscles may be too tense to start with, for any of a variety of reasons (this is called having overactive, high tone or hypertonic pelvic floor muscles).
-This is often correlated with pain with sexual intercourse (or any type of vaginal insertion) or pelvic pain in general.
+But for people with hypertonic pelvic floor muscles, doing Kegels can actually be counterproductive and worse issues with dyspareunia or pelvic pain more generally.

 The Bottom Line